SeSeSeven/Mushroom_Classification_Fork/README.md

 ## Models
-Our starting points will be [Resnet50](https://huggingface.co/timm/resnet50.a1_in1k), since it outperformed some other options on a related task: https://arxiv.org/pdf/2210.10351
+Our starting points will be
+- [Resnet50](https://huggingface.co/timm/resnet50.a1_in1k), since it outperformed some other options on a related task: https://arxiv.org/pdf/2210.10351
-A to-be-determined CNN that we train ourselves on only the mushroom data
+- A CNN that we train ourselves on only the mushroom data

 ## Experiments
 Our experimental setup will include: